developepper/capsaicin/docs/configuration.md

 # Configuration

-`capsaicin` needs explicit project and runtime configuration.
+`capsaicin` needs explicit project and runtime configuration for both the planning and implementation loops.

 ## Source of Truth